cloudspaceacademy/cloudspace-workshop/docs/aws-static-web-hosting.md

 `https://github.com/cloudspaceacademy/aws-static-web-hosting.git`

-1. Create a new repository in GitHub or CodeCommit and load the attached HTML.
+1. Create a new repository in GitHub and load the attached HTML.
 2. Create and configure a S3 bucket to host your static website.
 3. Create a CI/CD pipeline using the **AWS Codepipeline service **.
 4. Set your repo as the Source Stage of the Codepipeline that is triggered when an update is made to a GitHub repo.